Painting Joy in a World That Needs It

 - Pascal Lagesse

-Every day, the world seems to spin a little faster and not always in the right direction.
+Every day, the world seems to spin a little faster, and not always in the right direction.
 The headlines we find in the news are filled with crises, conflict, anxiety, and uncertainty.
 Negativity has become the default soundtrack of modern life.
-It’s what grabs attention, what fuels algorithms, and what dominates conversations.
+It is what grabs attention, what fuels algorithms, and what dominates our conversations from morning to night.

 But in the middle of this noise, there is another voice.
-A voice more softer perhaps, but essential.
-It’s the voice that reminds us of beauty, kindness, wonder, and color.
-It’s the voice of art that chooses to portray joy.
+A voice that is softer, perhaps, but no less essential.
+It is the voice that reminds us of beauty, kindness, wonder, and colour.
+It is the voice of art that chooses to portray joy.

 Why Positive Art Matters Today

-We underestimate how deeply environment shapes emotion.
-The images we consume, the colors we surround ourselves with, the stories we choose to repeat, all of this influences our mood, our hope, and even our resilience.
+We underestimate how deeply our environment shapes emotion.
+The images we consume, the colours we surround ourselves with, and the stories we choose to repeat all influence our mood, our hope, and even our resilience.
+A room, a screen, a wall, a painting: none of these is neutral.
+They are quietly teaching us, all the time, what to expect from life.

 Creating a Visual Sanctuary

-In my “Zafer”paintings, I choose bright colors, geometric harmony, and a deep sense of utopia.
+In my Zafer paintings, I choose bright colours, geometric shapes, and a deep sense of utopia.
 I paint worlds where emotions breathe freely, places where people can rest their minds, even for a moment.
-In a society saturated with tension, this is not superficial; it is therapeutic.
+In a society saturated with tension, this is not superficial.
+It is therapeutic.

 I believe every joyful artwork creates a small sanctuary.
 Some viewers may see childhood memories.
 Others may see dreams of a calmer tomorrow.
 Some simply feel a little lighter without knowing why.
 That, for me, is the magic of art: it touches something deep and universal, without needing a single word.